UmmH3/malaria-health/README.md

 * List your business requirements and a rationale to map them to the Data Visualisations

 ## Analysis techniques used

+ The following analyis were carried in order they are listed here.

+## ETL: Extract,Transform and Load

+* Extract:

+Extraction of needed data from the 3 datasets uploaded unto Jupyter notebook.

+* Transform:

+The csv files were loaded onto the Dataframe

+Converted columns to appropriate data types (numeric, string).

+Checked and handled missing values (if any) using appropriate methods.

+Filtering data needed to carry out basic data insights

+Merged datasets to carry out further analysis

+* Load

+The merged dataset(transformed) was used in the EDA, visualisations and statistical analysis.

+## Exploratory Data Analysis (EDA)

+To understand the data, the following exploratory analysis was done:

+Summary Statistics:
+Calculated descriptive statistics (mean, median, standard deviation, min, max) for numeric columns to understand data distribution.

+Missing Values: Checked for and handled missing values in the dataset.

+Data Distribution:

+Histograms of malaria cases and deaths.

+Box plots to identify outliers and understand the distribution of cases/deaths by WHO region.

+Country-Level Analysis:

+Identified countries with the highest and lowest malaria cases and deaths.

+Analyzed the trend of countries with zero cases or deaths.

+Regional Analysis:

+Aggregated data by WHO region to understand the regional burden of malaria.

+Correlation Analysis:

+Computed the correlation matrix to understand the relationships between different variables (e.g., cases and deaths).

+5. Visualizations
+The following visualizations were generated to provide insights into the data:

+Bar Chart: Comparison of reported vs. estimated cases for the top 10 countries.

+Time Series Plot: Visualization of malaria trends in Nigeria.

+Regional Comparison Bar Chart: Malaria cases/deaths by WHO region

+Heatmap: Correlation between cases/deaths

+Box plot: Visualization of the distribution of malaria data

+Charts of zero-cases countries: Display of the countries that recorded zero counts for malaria.

+6. Statistical Analysis
+Hypothesis Testing:

+Significant Difference Between Reported and Estimated Cases.

+Regional Differences in Malaria Cases.

+Probability Computation:

+Probability of a country from a given region having more than a certain number of cases.

+7. Key Findings
+Regional Disparities: Africa bears the highest malaria burden globally, with countries like Nigeria, the Democratic Republic of Congo, and Uganda reporting the highest numbers of cases and deaths.

+Zero-Case Countries: Several countries (e.g., China, Morocco) report zero cases, indicating potential elimination or very low transmission.

+Variability in Estimates: Estimated cases show greater variability across regions compared to reported cases, highlighting potential uncertainties in modeling methods.

+Underreporting: Differences between reported and estimated cases suggest underreporting in regions with limited surveillance infrastructure.

+High Correlation: Strong positive correlation between reported cases and deaths, indicating a direct relationship between disease incidence and mortality.

+8. Code Structure
+The project consists of the following Python scripts:

+etl.py: Script for extracting, transforming, and loading the data.

+eda.py: Script for performing exploratory data analysis and generating summary statistics.

+visualizations.py: Script for creating visualizations such as bar charts, time series plots, and heatmaps.

+statistical_analysis.py: Script for performing statistical tests and computing probabilities.

+9. Dependencies
+The following tools are required to run this analysis

+9.1 Software requirements
+Python (>=3.6)

+9.2 Python Libraries
+pandas

+matplotlib

+seaborn

+scipy

+statsmodels

+To install these dependencies, run:

+bash
+pip install pandas matplotlib seaborn scipy statsmodels
+10. Usage
+To reproduce the analysis, follow these steps:

+bash
+# Clone the repository
+git clone [repository URL]

+# Navigate to the project directory
+cd [project directory]

+# Run the ETL script
+python etl.py

+# Run the EDA script
+python eda.py

+# Run the visualizations script
+python visualizations.py

+# Run the statistical analysis script
+python statistical_analysis.py
+11. Potential Limitations
+Data Quality: The accuracy of this project is based on the quality of the underlying data.

+Causality: Correlation does not equal causation.

+External Factors: The model may not account for policy changes or changes to the health landscape.

+12. Future Work
+Analyze Intervention Effectiveness: Evaluate the impact of malaria interventions (e.g., insecticide-treated bed nets, indoor residual spraying) on case and death rates.

+Develop Predictive Models: Build time series models to forecast future malaria trends.

+Geospatial Analysis: Incorporate spatial data to understand geographic patterns of malaria transmission and mortality.

 * List the data analysis methods used and explain limitations or alternative approaches.
 * How did you structure the data analysis techniques.
 Justify your response.
 * Did the data limit you, and did you use an alternative approach to meet these challenges?